imryche/blockkit/README.md

 # blockkit-python

-Build Block Kit experiences in python faster.
+A fast way to build Block Kit interfaces in Python

 ## Installation